pa-ba/cps-defun/README.md

 # Cutting Out Continuations [![Build Status](https://travis-ci.org/pa-ba/cps-defun.svg?branch=master)](https://travis-ci.org/pa-ba/cps-defun)

-This repository contains the supplementary material for the paper "Cutting Out Continuations" by Patrick Bahr and Graham Hutton.
+This repository contains the supplementary material for the paper "Cutting Out Continuations" by Graham Hutton and Patrick Bahr.
 The material includes Coq formalisations of all calculations in the paper.
 In addition, we also include Coq formalisations for calculations that were mentioned but not explicitly carried out in the